 A Latin phrase is always printed at the top of the quiz: "Scire ubi aliquid invenire possis ea demum maxima pars eruditionis est".
 Freely translated, this means 'The greatest part of knowledge is knowing where to find something'.
 However, be warned – using Google or a similar search engine may not always deliver the expected results!

-The person responsible for compiling the questions for the last 11 years is Dr Pat Cullen, a retired General Practitioner and OKW, residing in the Isle of Man.
-Dr Cullen has produced a compendium of past papers entitled 'The World's Most Difficult Quiz', which is avialable from the School Shop, and also in the Island at Waterstones or The Lexicon Bookshop and online from Play.com and Amazon.co.uk.
+Since 1997, the person responsible for compiling the questions is Dr Pat Cullen, a retired General Practitioner and OKW, residing in the Isle of Man.
+Dr Cullen has produced a compendium of past papers entitled 'The World's Most Difficult Quiz', which is available from the School Shop, and also on the Island at Waterstones or The Lexicon Bookshop and online from Play.com and Amazon.co.uk.